Hitokiri1/Hitokiri1/README.md

 - 👀 I’m interested in ... playing quaver
 - 🌱 I’m currently learning ... how to play chess
 - 💞️ I’m looking to collaborate on ... quever its a reallly fun game
-- 📫 How to reach me ... just be your self
+- 📫 How to reach me ...  discord Hitokiri#6635

 <!---
 Hitokiri1/Hitokiri1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.